McTimoney Community Clinics

 The McTimoney Trust has reached an exciting new chapter in helping to prove, preserve and promote the McTimoney vision of a gentle and whole-body chiropractic method, and to increase people’s access to chiropractic.

-We are launching a Grants scheme to help groups of McTimoney Chiropractors set up Community Clinics.
+We have a Grants scheme to help groups of McTimoney Chiropractors set up Community Clinics.
 The aim is to help vulnerable people, who cannot afford private practice fees, to access McTimoney Chiropractic.
 Find out more detail here.

 What is a McTimoney Community Clinic?